-Although these symptoms are difficult to endure, the detox specialists overseeing the process will be constantly monitoring the progression through the stages of withdrawal from Norco, and will provide medications to help minimize pain and discomfort.
+Although these symptoms are hard to endure, the detox team will be closely monitoring the patient’s needs.
+As he or she passes through the stages of withdrawal from Norco, they will be given meds as needed.

 Moving Forward in Recovery

-Once the stages of withdrawal from Norco are completed, it is time for the individual to enter the treatment phase of recovery.
-Treating hydrocodone addiction is the same as treating other opioid addictions, as the drugs have similar effects on the brain.
-A comprehensive program will include individual therapy sessions, group therapy, medication-assisted treatment, relapse prevention planning, addiction education, family focused therapy, and activities that compliment the traditional evidence-based therapies.
+Once the detox is over, it is time for shifting to the treatment phase of recovery.
+Treating Norco addiction is the same as treating other opioid use disorders, as the drugs produce similar effects on the brain.

 Ken Seeley Communities Provides Treatment for Norco Addiction

 Ken Seeley Communities is a full service treatment program.
 Covering all aspects of treatment for a Norco SUD, KSC offers a medical detox program that will launch recovery.
 The team will help clients manage the stages of Norco detox prior to starting treatment.